WestPeakResearch/WestPeakWebsite/src/content/Team/Reilly-Kagetsu/index.md

 ---
 type: "team"
 name: "Reilly Kagetsu"
-degree: "Bachelor of Commerce - General | Year 3"
+degree: "Bachelor of Commerce - Finance | Year 3"
-position: "Junior Analyst"
+position: "Senior Analyst"
 management: "False"
 research: ["GOOS_Reilly_Kagetsu.pdf"]
-headshot: reilly1.png
+headshot: reilly.jpg

 ---

-Reilly Kagetsu is a third-year commerce student intending to specialize in Finance.
-He joined WestPeak to put his interest in capital markets into action and develop his research, analytical, and financial modelling skills.
-Reilly is interested in the Technology and Automobile & Transportation industries.
+Reilly Kagetsu is a third-year commerce specializing in Finance.
+He joined WestPeak last year as a Junior Analyst and is now a TMT Senior Analyst.
+With experience in investment management researching future technologies, he is interested in autonomous driving, semiconductors, and SaaS companies.

-Outside of school, Reilly likes to be in the outdoors, chat about the news and sports and is an avid listener of the Joe Rogan Experience.
+Reilly can be found hiking, listening to a podcast, or planning his next trip in his free time.